Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 Indefinite specific (in the singular only; no plural exists)
 - singular: same as indefinite plural

 When are articles used?
-They are not used in common speech, except when a special distinction is needed.
+They optional and not necessarily used in common speech, except when a special distinction is needed.

 The definite article is omitted unless the speaker is communicating something that the interlocutor should know (I see the book -- implying they know which books you refer too).
 When used this way, it often means implies singular existence or definite existence like "one" in English -- they see the sky --> they see the (one and only) sky.